 Our names are Marianne & Dan Nicolaysen and we are the team behind Danish Family Search.
-We are both IT trained and have a combined 45 years’ experience developing IT systems and online services.
+We are both IT professionals and have several years experience in developing IT systems and online services.
 Dan was born in Aalborg and Marianne was born in Nuuk, Greenland.
-We both grew up in Northern Jutland, Denmark, but moved to Luxembourg in 1996 for work.
+We both grew up in Northern Jutland, Denmark, but moved to Luxembourg in 1996 because of work.
 We spent 5 years in Luxembourg, followed by 3 years in London.
 In 2003 we took the plunge and moved to Australia.
 Today we live on the Gold Coast in the state of Queensland.
 We have our own IT business offering various technical IT solutions.

-In 2009, we started our search for our ancestors and very quickly got hooked.
+In 2009, we started on genealogy and very quickly got hooked.
 In 2011/2012 we had added over 3,000 people to our tree.
-A few surprises along the way, it turns out Dan 's 4 x great-grandfather was Johan Hindric Drank Berg, who was the son of Kaijsa Katarina Charlotta Catharina Fraser.
+A few surprises along the way, it turns out Dan's 4 x great-grandfather was Johan Hindric Drank Berg, who was the son of Kaijsa Katarina Charlotta Catharina Fraser.
 Kaijsa was the daughter of Robert Gustaf von Fraser, and then we're back to the Fraser clan from Scotland.
-We could then trace Dan's roots dating back to the 1100s, and found out that Dan's 20 x great grand uncle was none other than Robert the Bruce 1274-1329, king of Scotland from 1306 to 1329.
-Ever since Dan refuses to reply unless I say “Your Royal Highness”.
+We could then trace Dan's roots dating back to the 1100s, and found out that Dan's 20 x great grand uncle was none other than Robert the Bruce 1274-1329, King of Scotland from 1306 to 1329.
+Ever since Dan refuses to reply unless I say "Your Royal Highness".

-Like all other genealogists we came to a point where we needed to dig deeper into the Danish sources to find more information and the tools that we had available on the web was no longer sufficient.
-As “IT geeks we got the idea to combine our two great passions - genealogy and databases.
-We loaded the data from the State Archives DVD released in 2011, after which searching got a lot easier.
+Like all other genealogists we came to a point where we needed to dig deeper into the Danish sources to find more information, and the tools that we had available on the web was no longer sufficient.
+As "IT geeks" we got the idea to combine our two great passions - genealogy and databases.
+We loaded the data from the State Archives DVD released in 2011, after which searching on people got a lot easier.
 The loading of the data was not as easy as first thought.
 It lacked standardization.
 Names were shortened and fields were filled with almost anything but letters which made the search very difficult.
 The original sources should be true to the source, but we decided to make use of many of the great features of the database, so the data were "cleaned" of all these impurities.
-We have "cleaned" the data in more than 78 areas, so there is today is a difference between the original data entered in Danish Demographic Database compared with our own database (See also Source Reference).
-Therefore, we are no longer true to the source, and so always recommend you verify with the original source.
-With the cleaned version of the data, we could finally find quite a few more people for our family tree.
-Friends and family were also allowed to try to search our database with great success, so much so that we were recommended we shared the system with the public.
+We have "cleaned" the data in more than 78 areas, so there is today a difference between the original data entered in Danish Demographic Database compared with our own database (See also Source Reference).
+Therefore, we are not always true to the source, and so recommend you verify with the original source.
+With the cleaned version of the data, we could finally locate a lot more people for our family tree.
+Friends and family were also allowed to try and search in our database with great success, so much that we were recommended to share the system with the public.

 The creation of Danish Family Search

-We therefore built a web system whose primary purpose was searching in our database.
+We therefore created a web system whose primary purpose was searching in our database.
 We discussed a number of different names.
 We decided on Danish Family Search.
 Simply call it, what it is.
-We chose the English name "Family " and " Search" for 2 reasons: 1 Because the Danish letters æ ø and å are not usable in a domain name, and the second because there are a lot of people outside Denmark, with Danish roots, and we had the desire to make this a global web , not only for the Danes in Denmark.
+We choose the English name "Family " and " Search" for 2 reasons: 1 Because the Danish letters æ ø and å are not commen in a domain name, and the second reason because there are a lot of people outside Denmark, with Danish roots, and we had the desire to make this a global web site, not only for the Danes in Denmark.

 Danish Family Search went live in late May 2013 and had 827 visits the first day.
-This figure has grown steadily.
-October 2013 saw 30,374 visits and 520,000 page views.
-Since the start of the website, our website has had approximately 85,000 visits and approximately 900,000 page views.
-For a web page which is only 5-6 months old, we believe that is quite impressive.
+This figure has grown steadily since.
+In October 2013 saw 30,374 visits and 520,000 page views.
+Within the first 6 months, we had approximately 85,000 visits and approximately 900,000 page views.
+For a web page which is only 6 months old, we believe that is quite impressive.